10 Places to Shop Wide Width Heels

 If I’m looking for trendy or “statement” wide width shoes, I look at ASOS first.

-They are based in Europe, but cover any customs charges to the US, and offer free shipping and returns for orders over $50.
+They are based in Europe but offer free shipping and returns for orders over $50.

 Also, be sure to check out their outlet section, including their wide width shoe outlet.